elastic/kibana/rfcs/text/0017_url_service.md

 Why should we *not* do this?

-- Implementation cost will be few weeks, but the code complexity and quality will improve.
+- Implementation cost will be a few weeks, but the code complexity and quality will improve.
-- There is cost of migrating existing Kibana plugins to use the new API.
+- There is a cost of migrating existing Kibana plugins to use the new API.

 # Alternatives